Most Recent Ancestors of Adrian Fletcher and Angela Williams Ancestors of John Adolphus Burton and Georgiana Ernstin (Gem) Burton (Middlecoat)

 b ch 22 January 1726 St Clements (nr Truro), Cornwall

-m in Tregony 28 February 1756 by licence Described as a Victualler (which could mean Inn Keeper as well as a supplier of Spirits or more general Victuals).
+m in Tregony 28 February 1756 by licence Described as a Victualler (which could mean Inn Keeper as well as a supplier of Spirits or more general victuals).

-d bu 27 August 1763 (aged just 37) in Cuby with Tregony7
+d bu 27 August 1763 (aged just 37) in Cuby with Tregony

 |